 Third, there's his line to his kid, his request Tony join him in the prayer/wish: "No dead bodies for daddy tonight," how cool is that?
 This one phrase lets the kid into dad's world as an ER doctor at the local hospital.
 Similar to the "give us a kiss" line in JAWS, it delineates just exactly how the kid serves to help the father deal with his big adult issues, i.e. by acting as an conduit back to (relative) innocence, albeit an innocence still able to face and be immersed to a degree in the macabre.
 The son becomes the touchstone of decency which enables dad to wade into the blood, vice and depravity of 1970s monster hunting, eating, and becoming.
 It's a quid-pro-quo as the son's innocence centers the father in his bloody quest, but the father in a sense centers the innocent son in the experience of death, destruction, and blood.
 Block treats him like an equal, like a young man deserving of respect and confidence but at the same time Block doesn't pass responsibility onto him or betray any emotional dissonance or anxiety that might traumatize or adversely affect him.

 Dakota shows all her anxiety and fear to Tony, while dad Brolin never would; he's even respectful of Tony's action figures and their desire to "eat brains."

-How can a man dilenate such a great and complex dad in such a short scene?
+How can a man convey such a great and complex dad in such a short scene?
 One word: BROLIN!
 He even starts the nigh at the hospital off right --in prime doctor mode--until discovering Carmen Electra dead under a sheet, wheeled in by paramedic Joe Bob Briggs.
-From then on he's a dickhead monster, but hey -- his wife proves her infidelity and lying ways, and then even blames Danny's death from self-inflicted gunshot wound on him later on in the night --and he was nowhere near them.
+From then on he's a dickhead monster, but hey -- his wife proves her infidelity and lying ways, and then even blames Tony's death from self-inflicted gunshot wound on him later on in the night --and he was nowhere near them.
 That ain't right!